yKicchan/routopia/README.md

 myRoutes["/required"].get();
 //                    ^^^
-// Error: Cannot be omitted if there are non-optional query parameters.
+// Error: Cannot be omitted if there are required query parameters.

 myRoutes["/optional"].get();
 // => "/optional"